Social media and mental health

 If you ever feel overwhelmed by the online world, unable to switch off, or find it difficult to cope, you’re not alone.
 We all struggle to keep our online world positive sometimes.

-That's why, together with O2, we've created #OwnYourFeed - a campaign packed full of tips and advice from young people on how to enjoy a more positive time online.
-You can take our quiz to help you work what might help you, and follow our #OwnYourFeed campaign throughout January to make your feed a more positive place to be.
+You can take our quiz to help you work what might help you, and read all the tips and advice on this page to make your feed a more positive place to be.
 You’ve got this.

 How can I have a more positive time online?